-Jade Grobler Flashes Pert Booty In Scanty Double Strap Thong On ‘Wandering’ Adventure
+Jade Grobler Flashes Pert Booty In Scanty Double-Strap Thong On 'Wandering' Adventure

 Jade Grobler inspired wanderlust among her 1.1 million Instagram followers when she updated her feed with a racy new pic.
 The 23-year-old treated her fans by wearing a risque two-piece swimsuit that left very little to the imagination.
-They responded by flocking to view the offering and engaging with her on the platform.
+They responded by flocking to view the offering and engage with her on the platform.

-The South African-born model took to the outdoors.
-The nearly full-length photograph showed her standing against a rock wall comprised chiefly of sandstone.
+The South African-born model took to the outdoors in the nearly full-length photograph, which showed her standing against a rock wall comprised chiefly of sandstone.
 Moss and lichen added texture and depth to the formidable appearance of the rocks.

-The wall seemed to be on the beach.
-Smooth pebbles and golden sand covered the ground at Jade’s feet.
+The wall seemed to be on the beach, as smooth pebbles and golden sand covered the ground at Jade's feet.

 As for the blonde bombshell, she appeared to be going for a walk along the rocky shore.
 She posed in profile and looked over her shoulder for the shot.
 Jade played with her hair as she thrust out her pert booty.
-The almost candid nature of the shot adds to its allure of her youthful beauty.
+The almost candid nature of the shot added to the allure of her youthful beauty.

 Jade rocked a black-and-white striped bikini.
-The classic triangular cups did little to hide her perky bust or sliver of sideboob that peeked out from the sides.
+The classic triangular cups did little to hide her perky bust or the sliver of sideboob that peeked out from the side.

-Jade styled her platinum locks in a side part.
-Her luscious mane tumbled down her shoulders and back in casual disarray.

 The influencer shared the photo in the final hours of Friday evening.
-Jade received an immediate response from her ardent fans who showed their appreciation by hitting the “like” button.
+Jade received an immediate response from her ardent fans who showed their appreciation by hitting the like button.
 The pic has already racked up over 17,000 likes and 200 comments since she posted it.

 One fan was captivated by her booty.